-Members of the Executive Team (COO, CFO & Director of Education) are paid on a 5-point range within the national Leadership Scale.
-These staff are subject to an annual performance review, conducted by the CEO (except in the case of the CFO whose performance and salary will now be reviewed by the Chair of the Board as part of the mitigation of conflict that arises as a consequence of the new CEO and the CFO being married to each other).
-The outcomes of this and decisions on salary are reported to the Trust PRC.
+Members of the Executive Team (CFO & Director of Education) are paid on a 5-point range within the national Leadership Scale.
+These staff are subject to an annual performance review, conducted by the CEO (except in the case of the CFO whose performance and salary is reviewed by the Chair of the Board as part of the mitigation of conflict that arises as a consequence of the CEO and the CFO being married to each other).
+The outcomes of this and decisions on salary are ratified by RemCom.